JimmyHou123/CoDe-model/README.md

 ## Notes

+- `CoDe_env.yml` should be placed in the outermost repository folder, at the same level as `README.md`.
 - Before running, replace all placeholder paths in the `.sh` files with real paths.
 - Use `target_model300000.pt` for testing.
 - If using `--loss_norm lpips_rmt`, make sure `--rmt_npy_path` points to a valid `denoised_mppca.npy` file.